edwphysics/CP-2019-Project/README.md

 # CP-2019-Project
 Final project of the 2019 Computational Physics course at UPTC.
-Structure and State Equation of a Non-relativistic Neutron Star.
+Structure and State Equation of a White Dwarf Star.